pranjalkalal/CEH-Exam-Preparation/README.md

 📜 License

-This project is licensed under LICENSE (specify the type).
+This project is licensed under any LICENSE (specify the type).

 🔗 Resources